This gluten free butterscotch cake is ultra rich and so soft and moist. The easy butterscotch frosting is the perfect finishing touch.

 To make the butterscotch frosting:

 - Melt the butter in a medium saucepan over medium heat.
 Stir in the brown sugar, heavy cream, and salt and bring to a boil.
 Allow the mixture to cook for 4-5 minutes.
-Remove from the heat and let cool to room temperature.
-Add the powdered sugar and mix well to combine.
-Add the additional heavy cream, one tablespoon at a time, until the desired consistency is achieved.
-Frosting should be smooth and spreadable.
+Remove from the heat and let cool to room temperature.½ cup (113g) unsalted butter, ⅔ cup (134g) light brown sugar, ⅓ cup (80ml) heavy cream, ¼ teaspoon salt

 To assemble the cake: